randomBrainstormer/MMM-GoogleCalendar/README.md

 This module is a customization from MagicMirror's default calendar module to display your Google calendars (including the Google Family calendar) without needing to make calendars public or using iCals.
 Inspired by the [GoogleTask module](https://github.com/jgauth/MMM-GoogleTasks).

+## Screenshot

 ## How to Setup

 1. **Open Your Command Line Tool:** This is where we'll type in some instructions for your computer.
 If you're not sure how to open it, here are some quick guides for [Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089), [Mac](https://www.macworld.co.uk/how-to/open-terminal-mac-3608274/), and [Linux](https://www.howtogeek.com/682770/how-to-open-the-terminal-on-a-mac/).

 2. **Navigate to the Right Folder:** We need to move to the directory where your MagicMirror's modules are stored.
 If your installation followed the standard path, type the following command and press Enter:
    `cd ~/MagicMirror/modules`

 3. **Download this MMM-GoogleCalendar Module:** Now, we'll fetch the module that allows you to display your Google Calendar.
 Enter this command and hit Enter:
    `git clone https://github.com/randomBrainstormer/MMM-GoogleCalendar.git`

 4. **Install Necessary Dependencies:** Before installing the dependencies, we need to move into the calendar module's directory.
 Type this command to enter the module's directory:
    `cd MMM-GoogleCalendar`
    Now, let's install the necessary depenencies for the module.
 Type the following command and press Enter:
    `npm install`

 Now that the module is installed, you're on the right track!
 The next steps will involve setting up and granting the necessary access for your calendar to be displayed.
 Follow the upcoming instructions to complete the setup.